-Es Baluard Museu d'Art Modern i Contemporani de Palma, The Poltun Collection deposit
+Es Baluard Museu d'Art Modern i Contemporani de Palma, The Poltun Collection long-term loan

 Not on display